Makoren/3ButtonFighting/README.md

 # Forest Duel
 A remake of the 3 button fighting game I made in GameMaker Studio 1.4 back in 2017.
 Released on itch.io for free on the 5th of August, 2018.
+It was my first publicly released game.
 Here's a link: https://makoren.itch.io/forest-duel